 - Transfer the mixture into jars and boil.

-Not only is canning a great way to preserve food, you’ll always have a ready supply of meals available to you.
+Not only is canning a great way to preserve food, but you’ll always have a ready supply of meals available to you.
 These ten recipes are just the beginning of your canning journey… Bon appetite!

 20 Foods That Can Last 20 Years